F. R. Buckley: Pulps, Slicks and Novels

-Later some of his short stories would be adapted for film or radio by others.
+Later, some of Buckley's short stories would be adapted for film or radio by others.
 The Bearcat, a 1922 Universal Film Manufacturing Company picture, Peg Leg and the Kidnapper, originally published in Western Story Magazine was used for the 1926 Fox Film Corporation film The Gentle Cyclone and RKO Radio Pictures Stung 1931.

-Return to Journalism
+Return to journalism

-In the 1930s Buckley returned to England writing film criticism again, now for the Birmingham Evening Despatch.
+In the 1930s, Buckley returned to England and wrote film criticism again, now for the Birmingham Evening Despatch.

 Broadcaster

-He was a writer and on-air radio presenter on the BBC from 1934 to 1970.
+Back in England, Buckley was a writer and on-air radio presenter on the BBC from 1934 to 1970.

 Sometime between 1947 and 1951, Buckley is credited with bringing actor and comedian Stanley Unwin to the attention of BBC producers Peter Cairns and David Martin, who premiered Unwin's first broadcast on the radio programme Pat Dixon's Mirror of the Month In the mid 1950s, Buckley worked as a portrait painter in Paris.

 From 1959 to 1962, Buckley was heard as a regular panellist on the weekly BBC radio programme The Guilty Party, wherein a crime play was dramatised, after which the panellists would cross-examine the characters in an effort to figure out who was guilty of the crime.